-I have a PhD in Political Science from ICS-ULisboa, with a thesis on coalition governance in presidential systems in Latin America, Africa and Asia.
+I am an Associate Researcher at ICS-ULisboa, from where I obtained my PhD in Political Science.
+My thesis was on coalition governance in presidential systems in Latin America, Africa and Asia.
 My PhD research was funded by a stipend from the Fundação para a Ciência e a Tecnologia.

 I study how to make governance work in the challenging institutional environment of multiparty presidentialism, which combines powerful, directly elected presidents with fragmented legislatures.
 More specifically, I look at the institutional mechanisms that coalition parties use to keep tabs on one another.
 I also pursue a secondary line of research revolving around Brazilian politics, with a focus on political discourse, corruption and Brazilian foreign policy.